-Apple is working on a new dual-display stand that can mount a pair of Pro Display XDR monitors, a patent application published Thursday suggests.
+Apple is working on a new dual-display stand that can mount a pair of Pro Display XDR monitors, a patent application granted on Tuesday suggests.

 The Pro Display XDR is a professional monitor for users who need the highest available color accuracy and resolution.
 Users can opt for a VESA mount or a $999 stand that caused a stir when it was announced in June 2019.

 Of course, the issue with that stand is that it only supports a single Pro Display XDR.
 In a patent application published Dec.
-3 by the U.S. Patent and Trademark Office, Apple details a dual display stand presumably meant for the Pro Display XDR or a similar future monitor.
+3 by the U.S. Patent and Trademark Office and granted on June 28, 2022, Apple details a dual display stand presumably meant for the Pro Display XDR or a similar future monitor.

-The patent, titled "Dual display stand" and first spotted by Patently Apple, details a unobtrusive mounting solution that can provide "vertical, horizontal, and center pivot degrees of freedom for multiple displays."
+The patent, titled "Dual display stand" details a unobtrusive mounting solution that can provide "vertical, horizontal, and center pivot degrees of freedom for multiple displays."

 Apple first notes that existing display stands often come "at the expense of being convenient and natural to use."

 "Many require the user to deal with significant friction or hysteresis that makes adjustment difficult, awkward, and time consuming.
 Such issues impede the stand from having a high quality, satisfying user experience.
 These issues are compounded when the display stand must support more than one display.
 There is, therefore, a constant need for improvements to stands and supports for electronic devices," the patent reads.